 Special Enrollment Periods (SEPs)

-Various qualifying life events can make your clients eligible for a Special Enrollment Period (SEP) during which they can enroll or disenroll in Medicare Advantage plans.
+Various qualifying life events, or even natural disasters, can make your clients eligible for a Special Enrollment Period (SEP) during which they can enroll or disenroll in Medicare Advantage plans.
 Possible qualifying events could include losing their current health coverage, moving, losing income, or becoming institutionalized.

 If your client qualifies for an SEP, they must make changes to their coverage within that SEP’s specified time period.
 Rules about when your client can make changes to their coverage, and the types of changes they can make, are different for each SEP, as SEPs depend on clients’ specific circumstances.

-As a Medicare Advantage sales agent, you’ll likely find clients who also qualify for an SEP in the dual-eligible market, which is comprised of individuals who qualify for both Medicaid and Medicare.
+As a Medicare Advantage sales agent, you may find clients who also qualify for an SEP in the dual-eligible market, which is comprised of individuals who qualify for both Medicaid and Medicare.

-We hope this resource has made you feel more prepared to embark on the business venture of becoming an insurance agent.
-Throughout this post, the benefit of partnering with an FMO has certainly been revealed.
+We hope you feel more prepared to embark on the business venture of becoming an insurance agent.
 It is always a good idea to gather as much support as you can, and Ritter is ready to be in your corner.
 Registering with Ritter is free and easy and comes with a ton of perks to gain!

 Speaking of resources, you can see all of our training and educational resources in one place.
 Download your free copy of Ritter’s Training & Educational Resources guide and learn how you can read, watch, listen, collaborate, and grow with us!